Wraaath/docker-services/README.md

 * Consult the official project's page.
 See `<service>/README.md`

-* Submit a [PR](https://github.com/wraaath-homelab/docker-services/pulls) or an [Issue](https://github.com/wraaath-homelab/docker-services/issues) to the repo.
+* Submit a ["Pull Request"](https://github.com/wraaath-homelab/docker-services/pulls) or an ["Issue"](https://github.com/wraaath-homelab/docker-services/issues) to the repo.
 And I'll try to help.